Rolakamin/Supply-Chain-Analysis/README.md

 ### Row Count Verification

-The number of rows in each table were checked to confirm that they match expected values from the original data (as cleaned in Power Query)
+Checked the number of rows in each table to confirm they match expected values from the original data (as cleaned in Power Query):

 ```
 SELECT COUNT(*) AS TotalCustomers FROM Customers;